chenhaodev/care-journey-generator/README.md

       "speech": "I'm sorry to hear that, Sarah.
 We'll do everything we can to figure out what's going on.
 Can you tell me more about your symptoms and any relevant medical history?", "action": "Listens attentively, jotting down notes"
     },
-    {
-      "speaker": "Sarah",
-      "speech": "Describes her symptoms in detail, including her smoking history and family medical history.", "action": ""
-    },
-    {
-      "speaker": "Doctor",
-      "speech": "Based on your symptoms and medical history, we'll need to conduct some tests to determine the cause of your symptoms.
-We'll start with a chest X-ray and possibly a CT scan to get a closer look.
-I understand this may be overwhelming, but we're here to support you every step of the way.", "action": "Completes the intake process and orders further diagnostic tests" },
     ...
   ]
 }